Holly Sonders Leaves Little To The Imagination In Skimpy Gold Bikini While Laying On The Floor

 The following photo was nearly identical to the first shot, save for the fact that the lighting was slightly dimmer.

-In the caption of the post, the golfer asked her fans to share their preference for the “[d]arker or lighter edit.”
-She also credited the professional photographer Sean Nelson with taking the picture.
+In the caption of the post, the golfer asked her fans if they had a preference for the “[d]arker or lighter edit.”
+She also credited professional photographer Sean Nelson with taking the picture.

 Many of her followers flocked to the comments section to answer Holly’s question.